grid-line

 Cyberattacks have become increasingly common in recent years.

-How Many People Get Hacked Each Year?
+How Many Businesses Get Hacked Each Year?

 Phishing Attack Statistics